jetbasrawi/godev/README.md

 `$ docker-compose up`

 The web container should be built and run in attached mode.
+If you get any errors related to Gulp make sure that you have performed the installation steps above and on your *workstation*.

 You should see the Grunt tasks logging to the command line.

 You should now be able to view the application in the browser of your workstation.

+If your application has a compile error, the output of this is sent to the console.

 If you are running vagrant, you can forward this port to your workstation and you can view the running application at http://localhost:8080.